gnachman/iterm2-website/source/_includes/documentation-triggers.md

 The <a href="https://github.com/mmastrac/iterm2-zmodem">iTerm2-zmodem</a> project demonstrates hooking up iTerm2 to zmodem upload and download.
 #### Technical Details
 Regular expressions conform to the <a href="http://userguide.icu-project.org/strings/regexp">ICU regular expressions</a> rules.
 Text that is written to the screen and bells are sent to the regex matcher for evaluation.
 Only one line at a time is matched.
 Matching is performed when a newline or cursor-moving escape code is processed.
 Lines longer than 1024 characters are truncated at the 1024th character for performance reasons.
+#### New features in 2.9 and later
+##### Open Password Manager
+This trigger opens the password manager.
+Its parameter is the name of an account in the password manager to select by default.
+##### Instant Triggers
+Since their inception, triggers would only fire at the end of a line (or in a few other cases, such as when part of the line is erased).
+The nightly build now has an "Instant" property for each trigger.
+When <i>Instant</i> is set, the trigger will fire once per line as soon as the match occurs, without waiting for a newline.
+This was added for the benefit of the <i>Open Password Manager</i> trigger, since password prompts usually are not followed by a newline.
+This may cause certain regular expressions (for example, ".*") to match less than they otherwise might.